Social Media’s Devastating Impact on Mental Health

 They could also offer resources to help young users cope with the pressures of online life.

-Guidance is also crucial.
+Guidance for parents is also crucial.

 As part of a community strategy, parents could be educated on digital wellbeing.